Gary Wang (American businessman)

 Gary Wang (born c.
 1993) is an American computer programmer who was chief technology officer of cryptocurrency exchange FTX, which he founded in 2019 with Sam Bankman-Fried.
-At the height of his success in 2022, Wang was ranked the 227th richest American in the Forbes 400, and the 431st richest person in the world by The World's Billionaires.
+At his peak in 2022, Wang was ranked the 227th richest American in the Forbes 400, and the 431st richest person in the world by The World's Billionaires.
 After FTX collapsed into bankruptcy, Wang pleaded guilty to wire fraud and other charges and agreed to testify against Bankman-Fried as part of a cooperation deal that could reduce his sentence.
 Before co-founding FTX, Wang worked at Google Flights, building systems for the aggregation of ticket prices.

 Early life and education

 Wang was born in China and moved to the U.S. when he was 8-years-old with his parents.
-He graduated in 2011 from Cherry Hill High School East in New Jersey.
+After moving as a teen to Cherry Hill, New Jersey, he graduated in 2011 from Cherry Hill High School East.
 He attended Canada/USA Mathcamp, where he met Bankman-Fried in 2010.
 After high school, he attended the Massachusetts Institute of Technology (MIT), where he studied mathematics and computer science.
 At MIT, he was the roommate of Sam Bankman-Fried for three years, and he was a member of Epsilon Theta, a coed fraternity that also included Bankman-Fried.
 After graduating from MIT, he worked at Google Flights, building systems for the aggregation of ticket prices.
 When Bankman-Fried cofounded Alameda Research in 2017, Wang reportedly left his role at Google to join his former roommate in that business.
 In 2019, Bankman-Fried and Wang cofounded FTX.